U-VISA - I-918, Petition for Nonimmigrant Status Certification

 U-Visa’s are not automatic, and can only be granted if the appropriate paperwork is sent to Homeland Security via the law enforcement agency where the criminal activity occurred.

 If the incident(s) occurred within the jurisdiction of the King County Sheriff’s Office, then applicants submit their completed I-918 documents for certification.
-The certifying official is Sheriff John Urquhart.
+The certifying official is Sheriff Mitzi Johanknecht.

 Requests should be forwarded to Sara Fitzgibbons, Records Supervisor, for research and processing.
-The file will then be forwarded to Sheriff Urquhart for final authorization/signature of certification.
+The file will then be forwarded to Sheriff Johanknecht for final authorization/signature of certification.

 The King County Sheriff’s Office is under no legal obligation to sign off on a declaration and may do so at its discretion.
 Certification does not automatically grant an immigration benefit.
 Without law enforcement certification, the U-Visa will be denied.